 Students will be required to submit and defend an original thesis.

-Topics may include linguistic theory, language acquisition, historical linguistics, quantitative modelling and others.
+Topics may include semantics, morphology, language acquisition, historical linguistics, quantitative modelling and others.

 Admission requirements and information